LLNL/sundials/doc/arkode/guide/source/Usage/User_callable.rst

       method and using the trivial predictor.
 The differences are due to reusing the deduced implicit right-hand side (RHS) value in the initial nonlinear residual computation rather than evaluating the implicit RHS function.
-The significance of the difference well depend on how well the deduced RHS approximates the RHS evaluated at the trivial predictor.
+The significance of the difference will depend on how well the deduced RHS approximates the RHS evaluated at the trivial predictor.
 This behavior can be observed in ``examples/arkode/C_serial/ark_brusselator.c`` by comparing
       the outputs with :c:func:`ARKodeSetAutonomous` enabled/disabled.